-During 2021-22 the ARC oversaw the preparation of the GCA's 2020-21 Annual Report and Accounts and met with the external auditors to receive their report and recommendations.

-Internal audit reviews covered Benchmarking and Financial Metrics; purchases and expenses; and the testing of controls over the school's payroll.
+During 2022-23 the ARC oversaw the preparation of the GCA's 2021-22 Annual Report and Accounts and met with the external auditors to receive their first report and recommendations.
+Internal audit reviews covered school resource management; purchases and staff expenses; and risk management process.